[ es-tee-pee ]

 Smoothly step over to these common grammar mistakes that trip many people up.
 Good luck!

 Question 1 of 7

 Fill in the blank: I can’t figure out _____ gave me this gift.

-First recorded in 1965–70; probably after STP, trademark of a motor-oil additive
+First recorded in 1965–70; origin uncertain; possibly named after STP, trademark of a motor-oil additive

 from Latin: Sanctae Theologiae Professor Sense 4 from humorous reference to the extra power resulting from scientifically treated petroleum